The Estate Planning Process: What to Expect in Ogden

 What Assets Can Be in Your Estate Plan?

-Estates can include many assets, each subject to specific considerations during estate planning and probate.
+Estates can include many types of assets, each with specific considerations for estate planning and probate.

 - Real estate: Your primary residence, vacation homes, rental properties, and land.

-- Personal property: Vehicles, boats, jewelry, furniture, art collections, antiques, and other belongings.
+- Personal property: Vehicles, boats, jewelry, furniture, art collections, antiques, and other valuables.

 - Investments: Stocks, bonds, mutual funds, retirement accounts, and brokerage accounts.

-- Business interests: Ownership in a sole proprietorship, shares in a corporation, partnership interests, LLC membership.
+- Business interests: Ownership in a sole proprietorship, shares in a corporation, partnership interests, or LLC membership.

 - Life insurance policies: Policies with a cash value and term life policies.